 There was however a twist, which was to push the brand beyond success, which came in the form of adding burgers to the menu.
 This meant instead of diners having to choose either the chicken shop or burger bar, they could just visit the one shop and choose either!
 The success of this concept spread faster than they imagined and was soon turned into a fully functioning franchise.
 It was not without its problems, the American equipment was become increasingly expensive to import, so to combat this Arthur added the manufacturing string to the company’s bow, and the Vizu Brand was born.
 This cheaper, British made alternative to the American products sold well across Europe in large volumes and the products in the range also increased in order to be able to provide for different groups such as food courts and cinemas.

 In 1983, Southern Fried Chicken moved into the offices they are still in today, complete with its own manufacturing department.
-Thanks to lots of hard work by both employees and the franchisees the Southern Fried Chicken Brand is now over 700 stores strong, across over 70 countries worldwide, and the Vizu range currently consisting of 100 products with the research and development department regularly adding more.
+Thanks to lots of hard work by both employees and the franchisees, the Southern Fried Chicken Brand is now operating in 24 countries worldwide, and the Vizu range currently consisting of 100 products with the research and development department regularly adding more.
 While outdone by the growth of Southern Fried Chicken, Arthur’s son Andrew also grew up.
 He has just taken over at the helm of the steamboat from his father, with the intention of sailing on further towards the ever-expanding horizon.